railsgirls/guides.railsgirls.com/_pages/tools.md

 Before we get started, it is important that you select the instructions specific to your Operating System.
 This website should detect it automatically, but if you're unsure, ask your coach.

+We have detected you're using: <strong class="js-detected-os-label">Error: JavaScript not loaded</strong>.
+It should already be selected as the Operating System in the "Choose your Operating System:" element below here.
+No need to change it if it's correct.

+<div class="os-specific big"></div>

 This step is important, because the commands you need to run on a Windows computer are different to Mac or Linux.
 The instructions for Windows will not work on Mac and vice versa.
 If you're using a cloud service to build your app (like Replit), you'll need to run the Linux commands even if you are on a Windows computer.

-<div class="os-specific big"></div>

-## Help from the coach

-When you see the box below, ask your coach to read it and help out where necessary.

-{% coach %}
-Hi coach 👋 Thank you for helping out!

-Please verify the correct Operating System has been chosen for the laptop.
-Point out the smaller Operating System switcher in the Terminal section on this page if it's necessary to change the Operating System during the workshop.
-You can recognize it by the "Choose your Operating System" label.
-{% endcoach %}

 ## <i class="icon-text-editor"></i> Text Editor {#text-editor}